mchauveni/portfolio_2022/README.md

 TODO :

 IMPORTANT :

 -   Clean EN
 -   FR version
 -   RESPONSIVE AAAAH
--   MAKE COLLECTIONS FOR WORK ITEMS
 -   make individual pages for illustrations
--   THINIK ABOUT ILLUSTRATIONS AS COLLECTIONS (JSON incident)
 -   PUT THE FUCKING CIRCLES IN THE MAIN HERO YOU MORON

 NOT SO IMPORTANT :

 -   Change/add hobbies icons
 -   add a cue to let know people where they are in the contact form (1/3 or 2/3 or 3/3)
 -   (maybe) Try another avatar for Hello (match color scheme)